rishabyadav-dev/Rewear/README.md

+# Team CodeCrusaders

+**Members:** Salil Pal, Rishab Yadav, Lakshay Goel, Kushal Girdhar

+---

 # Clothing Swap Marketplace

-A modern Next.js application for swapping clothing items between users.
-Built with TypeScript, Prisma, PostgreSQL, and Tailwind CSS.
+A modern, full-featured Next.js application for swapping clothing items between users.
+Built with TypeScript, Prisma, PostgreSQL, and Tailwind CSS by Team CodeCrusaders.

-## Features
+## 🌟 Features

-- 🛍️ **Item Listings**: Create and browse clothing items for swap
+- 🛍️ **Item Listings**: Create, browse, and manage clothing items for swap
+- 📸 **Image Upload & Gallery**: Upload multiple images per item, with robust preview and display everywhere
 - 💰 **Points System**: Swap items using points or direct trades
-- 👥 **User Profiles**: User ratings, reviews, and profiles
+- 👤 **User Profiles**: Ratings, reviews, avatars, and location for every user
-- 🔍 **Advanced Search**: Filter by category, condition, size, and more
+- 🔍 **Advanced Search & Filters**: Find items by category, condition, size, brand, color, and more
+- 🏷️ **Tags & Categories**: Organize and discover items with tags and rich categories
-- 💬 **Messaging**: Communicate with other users about trades
+- 💬 **Messaging**: Communicate with other users about trades (planned)
-- 📱 **Responsive Design**: Works on all devices
+- 📱 **Responsive Design**: Beautiful and functional on all devices
-- 🎨 **Modern UI**: Built with shadcn/ui components
+- 🎨 **Modern UI**: Built with shadcn/ui and Tailwind CSS for a delightful experience
+- 🏆 **Dashboard & Stats**: Track your points, listings, swaps, and achievements
+- 🗂️ **Admin Panel**: Manage listings and users (for admins)
+- 🔒 **Authentication**: Secure login with NextAuth.js (Google, email, etc.)
+- ⚡ **Fast & Reliable**: Optimized queries, instant search, and smooth navigation
+- 🛡️ **Robust Error Handling**: Friendly messages and fallbacks everywhere
+- 🧑‍💻 **Developer Friendly**: Clean code, clear structure, and easy to extend

 ## Tech Stack